 What we can do

 A cat cannot always do enough to take care of her own skin, so we have to do what we can to help.
-Some actions we can take to help our cat take care of her skin include:
+Some actions we can take to help our cats take care of their skin include:

 - Bathing may help your cat by washing away excess dead skin.
 Always use a product made specifically for cats.

-- Brushing can help distribute skin oils, help loosen dead skin, remove hair, and keep your cat's haircoat up to par.
+- Brushing can help distribute skin oils, help loosen dead skin, remove excess hair, and keep your cat's haircoat looking good.

 Bio Spot® ACTIVE CARE SPOT ON® for Cats.

-- Clipping nails will prevent scratches that could cause damage to the skin and perhaps become infected.
+- Clipping nails will prevent scratches that could damage the skin and perhaps become infected.
 See our easy-to-use nail trimmers.